 about modern scientific views are now somewhat outdated, and scholars have

 by now written excellent books on the subject for academic audiences, so for many

 years I assumed it could never be reissued and I put the historical chapters online.

-2012 I published a new, updated edition of
+However, in 2012 when it had become possible to publish my own books, I issued a new, updated edition of